autonity/docs.autonity.org/content/docs/concepts/system-model/_index.md

   Autonity system model - participant nodes, blockchain primitives, transactions and fees
 ---

-An Autonity network is a distributed blockchain system comprised of peer nodes running client software executing the Autonity Protocol.
+An Autonity network is a distributed blockchain system comprised of peer nodes running client software executing the [Autonity Protocol](/glossary/#autonity-protocol).
 It is a permissionless network: nodes can leave and join the network on demand.
-On connecting to an Autonity network a node becomes a **participant** of the distributed system and one of the processes comprising the system's distributed virtual machine.
-Each participant maintains a local copy of the system's distributed ledger, maintains synchrony with network time, and runs the Autonity Go Client software.
+On connecting to an Autonity network a node becomes a [participant](/glossary/#participant) of the distributed system and one of the processes comprising the system's distributed virtual machine.
+Each participant maintains a [local copy](/glossary/#state-database) of the system's distributed ledger, maintains synchrony with network time, and as a validator participates in [consensus](/glossary/#consensus) computation of [system state](/glossary/#system-state).
 Autonity is an _eventually synchronous_ distributed system utilising Tendermint BFT consensus protocol, the Ethereum EVM, and reliable networking protocols to synchronise time and replicate state across the system.

 ## Participants
 A participant is a network node connected to an Autonity distributed system and forming part of the system's distributed virtual machine.
-Participants run the Autonity Go Client software, communicate with one another over networking protocols in Autonity's communication layer, execute state transitions in the Ethereum runtime environment, and have read and write access to the system ledger.
-Each participant maintains an up-to-date copy of system state in a ledger object.
+Participants run a peer node running main client software implementing the [Autonity Protocol](/glossary/#autonity-protocol), i.e. the [Autonity Go Client (AGC)](/glossary/#autonity-go-client-agc) software, communicate with one another over networking protocols in Autonity's communication layer, execute state transitions in the [EVM](/glossary/#ethereum-virtual-machine-evm) Ethereum runtime environment, and have read and write access to the system ledger.
+Each participant maintains an up-to-date copy of [system state](/glossary/#system-state) in a [ledger object](/concepts/system-model/#the-ledger-object).

 Participants are secured and uniquely identified by public key cryptography.
 Each participant has a public and private keypair ([node key](/concepts/validator/#p2p-node-key)) for signing the messages it broadcasts at the communication layer.
 This message signature allows cryptographic verification of message sender identity by recipient participants.

 Each participant node has: